Amtrak Accessible Rooms

 Viewliner trains; the room is 6’8″ x 7’1″, and the lower berth is 3’4″ x 6’0″ with the upper berth with steps 2’4″ x 6’2″.

-How many Amtrak accessible rooms are on each train?
+How many accessible rooms does Amtrak have on each train?

-The number of Amtrak-accessible rooms offered on a route depends on how many sleeping cars are on that train.
+The number of Amtrak-accessible rooms offered on a route depends on the number of sleeping cars on that train.

 There is only one accessible room per car.
 Amtrak can adjust the number of sleeper cars on a train based on the season, staff availability, and equipment.
 Therefore, room availability depends on these factors.